wside/MIPS--Tower-of-Hanoi/README.md

 # MIPS--Tower-of-Hanoi
-* can run on QtSpim or Spim
+* suggested: run on QtSpim